Ubayed-Bin-Sufian/sugar-docs/src/languages.md

 ## Anything New

-* as long as it works, and you can demonstrate it works, and it doesn't make something more complicated than it needs to be, it is probably welcome.
+* as long as it works, is demonstrable, and does not add unnecessary complexity—is likely welcome.